Frequently Asked Questions About the Clinical Mental Health Counseling Program -

 Akron, OH 44325-2101 (USA)

-Item #4-5 must be sent ot the Department of Counseling.
+Item #4-5 must be sent to the School of Counseling.
 Email the program coordinator for questions or details:

 The University of Akron